About Coconino County

 I had just finished my last bite of dinner when the phone rang: SAR.
 I'd heard some radio traffic about missing base jumpers earlier in the day while on another mission, but hours had passed with no call-out.
 I figured the situation had been resolved.
 I guess not.

-The earlier mission had been a rather sedentary one, with a long drive to and from Forest Lakes--the same rural development where we'd searched for Mark Irby for 10 days in January, 2009.
-This time, our Coordinator had requested five volunteers to go down there to assist the dive team from Page, Arizona-- the Coconino County Sheriff's Office Underwater Search and Recovery Team from the Page Substation, to be specific--who would be searching a pond in the area for a the body of a man who'd been missing since this past summer.
+The earlier mission had been a rather sedentary one, with a long drive to and from Forest Lakes, the same rural development where we'd searched for Mark Irby for 10 days.
+This time, our coordinator had requested five volunteers to go down there to assist the dive team from Page, Arizona—the Coconino County Sheriff's Office Underwater Search and Recovery Team from the Page Substation, to be specific—who would be searching a pond for a the body of a man who'd been missing since this past summer.
 (That initial search had taken place while I was in Nepal.)

 I had no idea how we were supposed to help a dive team.
-We weren't told to wear our swimsuits (lucky for me) or bring snorkels, only to check in with the deputy on scene when we arrived that morning.
+We weren't told to wear swimsuits (lucky for me) or bring snorkels, only to check in with the deputy on scene when we arrived.

-So, here's what we were instructed to do.
-Each of us SAR folks would stand on shore, holding a rope.
-At the other end of a rope would be a diver, holding the rope in his hand, keeping it taught.
+So, here's what we were instructed to do: Each of us SAR folks would stand on shore, holding a rope.
+At the other end of a rope would be a diver, holding the rope in his hand, keeping it taut.
 The ropes would have two purposes:

-1. As means of communication between the diver and his partner on shore: One tug meant something, two tugs something else, three yet another message, etc. (Things like, stop, go, surface, found something, and so forth.)
-The recipient of the message was supposed to repeat the tugs, indicating he or she had understood.
-And the tugs needed to be exaggerated, so the diver and especially the person on shore could differentiate actual communication tugs from involuntary pulls on the rope as the diver swam.
+1. As means of communication between the diver and his partner on shore — One tug meant something, two tugs something else, three yet another message, etc. (things like, stop, go, surface, found something, and so forth).
+The recipient of the message on the other end of the rope was supposed to repeat the tugs, indicating they'd understood.
+And the tugs needed to be exaggerated, so the diver and especially the person on shore could differentiate actual communication tugs from involuntary pulls on the rope, like as the diver swam.

-2. As a means of keeping the diver on his grid.
-That is, each diver would search an area of the pond in a back and forth grid pattern.
-The diver would swim out to the outer edge of his area, and then he and his partner--the person on shore--would take up any slack in the rope.
-The rope would be kept taught as the diver went under and searched.
-After the first pass, the diver would turn around, the person on shore would take in the rope about three feet (determined by the amount of visibility underwater, which was low in this case), and then the diver would swim back the other way, thereby making the second sweep three feet away and parallel to the first one.
-Then the rope would be taken up another three feet for the next pass and so forth.
-Make sense?
+2. As a means of keeping the diver on his grid — Each diver would search an area of the pond in a back-and-forth grid pattern.
+The diver would swim to the outer edge of their area, and then that diver and their partner—the person on shore—would take up any slack in the rope.
+The rope would be kept taut as the diver went under and searched.
+After the first pass, the diver would turn around, the person on shore would take in the rope about three feet (that distance determined by the amount of visibility underwater, which was low in this case), and then the diver would swim back the other way, thereby making the second sweep three feet away and parallel to the first one.
+Then the person on shore would take up another three feet of rope for the diver's next pass and so forth.

-So that's what my teammates and I did for several hours--hold rope, take in rope, and tug if necessary--while the dive team swam back and forth.
-I sat on shore, then I stood, and sat and stood some more, trying to stay focused on my job while the warm sun made me sleepy.
-The one teammate without a rope to manage periodically delivered drinks and snacks to the rest of us stationed around the pond.
+So that's what my teammates and I did for several hours—hold rope, take in rope, and tug if necessary—while the dive team swam back and forth.
+I sat on shore, then I stood, and I sat and stood some more, trying to stay focused on my job while the warm sun made me sleepy.
+Our one teammate without a rope to manage periodically delivered drinks and snacks to the rest of us stationed around the pond.

 "What's a base jumper?"
 I'd asked my friends.